Contact

 We’ve mentioned Digital Product Passports several times throughout this article, but what are they?

 Luxury items such as watches, jewellery and high-end clothing are by their nature expensive and high-involvement purchases.
-Much of their value comes from their scarcity in the market, and the social perception of the brand name attached to them.
+Much of their value comes from their scarcity in the market and the social perception of the brand name attached to them.
 A proliferation of counterfeits and fakes can devalue an item if the owner can’t prove its authenticity.

 A Digital Product Passport is associated with a digital twin of a physical product that immutably records to the blockchain all events and transactions throughout the product’s entire lifecycle.
 This includes manufacturing history, material provenance and sustainability criteria along with many others.